marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Film-Noir-Island/KQL-Kraken-Hunt.md

 # KQL Kraken Hunt
 This had to be the challenge that took the longest for me to complete.
 It took a couple days.
 It is basically 5 challenges.
-Here we go
+Here we go!

 ## Welcome to SANS Holiday Hack 2023!
 ![](../images/KQL-Kraken-Hunt-Challenge-1.jpg)
 To begin the challenge, I had to complete the onboarding portion.
-This meant I had to make an azure account, get a free cluster, and then type the commands instructed to me to set up the challenge.
+This meant I had to make an Azure account, get a free cluster, and then type the commands instructed to me to set up the challenge.
 I didn't screenshot this for privacy concerns.
 After I finished the onboarding portion, the first task was to find:

 `How many Craftperson Elf's are working from laptops?`